WeMakecc/OpenCareLandingPage/README.md

 - This means the page is NOT responsive and it breaks on smaller screen sizes
 - This also means it has NOT been tested on multiple browsers

-To review the TO DO LIST and request edits, please check the repo issues at https://github.com/WeMakecc/OpenCareLandingPage/issues
+To review the TO DO LIST, request edits and notify bugs please check the repo issues at https://github.com/WeMakecc/OpenCareLandingPage/issues